JuliaAttic/QuDirac.jl/docs/Bras_and_Kets.md

   1 | 0,0 ⟩
 ```

-As you might notice, a tensor product of `Ket`s is itself a `Ket`, and the result
+As you might notice, a tensor product of Kets is itself a Ket, and the result
 of the above is the same as if we input `ket(0,0)`.
 Taking the tensor product of
 more complicated states illustrates the tensor product's cartesian properties: